posit-dev/r-shinylive/README.md

 Each version of the Shinylive R package is associated with a particular version of the Shinylive web assets. ([See the releases here](https://github.com/posit-dev/shinylive/releases).)

 To see which version of this R package you have, and which version of the web assets it is associated with, simply run `shinylive::assets_info()` in your R session.
-It wil also show which asset versions you have already installed locally:
+It will also show which asset versions you have already installed locally:

 ``` r
 shinylive::assets_info()